shantdashjian/unique-view-time-bdd/README.md

 5. [Development Approach](#development-appraoch)

 ## How to Build the Program
-You need to have [Maven](https://maven.apache.org/install.html) installed.
-In your terminal, clone this repository, then `cd` to the newly created project directory.
-Using Maven, download dependencies, compile, and build executable JAR:
+You need to have [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Maven](https://maven.apache.org/install.html) installed.
+In your terminal, clone this repository, then change directory to the newly created project directory.
+Using Maven, download dependencies, compile, and build executable JAR.
+Here are the steps:
 ```console
 git clone https://github.com/shaundashjian/unique-view-time-bdd.git
 cd unique-view-time-bdd